clulab/processors/docs/install.md

 To use `processors` with [Maven](https://maven.apache.org/index.html), typically to build a Java project, simply add the dependencies below to your `pom.xml` file.
 Replace `x.x.x` with an actual version number; the latest stable version is `8.4.8`.

-Please note that one of the transitive dependencies for this project, [processors-models](http://artifactory.cs.arizona.edu:8081/artifactory/webapp/#/artifacts/browse/tree/General/sbt-release/org/clulab/processors-models), is not available at Maven Central because of size limitations there.
-However, all but quite recent versions of Maven fetch this transitive dependency automatically, so no additional configuration is usually needed.
-All you need are these dependencies:
+Please note that some of the transitive dependencies for this project, including [processors-models](http://artifactory.cs.arizona.edu:8081/artifactory/webapp/#/artifacts/browse/tree/General/sbt-release/org/clulab/processors-models), are not available at Maven Central because of size limitations there.
+However, all but quite recent versions of Maven fetch these transitive dependencies automatically, so no additional configuration is usually needed.
+All you need are these:

 ```xml
 <dependency>